Credit for Prior Learning

 Option Three: Military Service Experience

 Your military service is valuable.
 Your official military transcript can be evaluated, and with other military documentation, you may be able to earn credits for your military experience.
-Veterans can earn up to four UW Oshkosh credits with proper military documentation.

 This documentation includes:

 • Notice of Basic Eligibility (NOBE)

 • Army / American Council on Education